wp-plugins/mangapress/readme.txt

 Please update to 2.6.3 immediately!
 2.6.2 and older uses an older version of TimThumb, which may not be secure.

-= New in 2.6.2 =
+= New in 2.6.3 =

+* Security update.
+Updated TimThumb to the newest version.

+= Current Features: =

 * Improved multi-language support.
 Spanish currently supported.
 POT file included for other translators to use.

-= Current Features: =

 * Automatic Options: